CodingItWrong/user-modifiable-software/smalltalk/competitors-and-successors.md

 Smalltalk's first contemporary competitor was C++.
 In *Object Thinking*, David West describes C++ and Smalltalk as two different successors to Simula, taking object-oriented programming in two different directions.
 (Advocates of Smalltalk would argue that C++ is not true object-oriented programming, and they have Alan Kay, who coined the term, in their corner.)

-C++ alongside C has continued to be used for many purposes, but from an enterprise software standpoint Smalltalk's biggest competitor was Java.
+C++ alongside C has continued to be used for many purposes, especially for systems and low-level programming.
+From an enterprise software standpoint Smalltalk's biggest competitor was Java.
 The rise of Java was one of the key factors to the decline of commercial Smalltalk.

 As commercial Smalltalk implementations declined in popularity, [Squeak](https://squeak.org/) was created as an open-source Smalltalk implementation: